-24 Side Hustles That Could Potentially Replace Your Job (And How To Get Started)
+24 Awe-Inspiring Side Hustles That Could Replace Your Job

 23. Become a Facebook Ad Manager

 If you have skills in creating Facebook ads, this is one of the best side hustle ideas.
 Brands are willing to pay top dollar for people who can grow their revenue with Facebook ads.
-But finding skilled managers can be challenging.
+However, finding skilled managers can be challenging.
 However, you should not have trouble finding good work if you possess this highly desired skill.

 If you want to get good at developing Facebook ad skills, take the free online course for Facebook called Facebook Blueprint.
 If you want to be considered a pro, becoming Facebook certified is good.

 You can do this on the Facebook Blueprint website here.
-Once approved, you can add the certification seal on your website or page for Fiverr or Upwork.
+Once approved, you can add the certification seal to your website or Fiverr or Upwork page.
 You can also add it to your media kit.

 24. Rent a Spare Room or house